How does Cognitive Behavioural Therapy work?

 What is Cognitive Behavioural Therapy (CBT)?

 Cognitive Behavioural Therapy or CBT is one of the most popular psychotherapy techniques in the world, to manage common psychological issues.
 Stemming from the standard terms, cognitive (how you think) and behavioural (how you act), CBT entails understanding that your thoughts and feelings can have an impact on the way you behave in adverse situations.
-Learn how does cognitive behavioural therapy work?
+Learn how do cognitive behavioural therapy works?
 The key principles of cognitive behavioural therapy and how it works for dummies?

 CBT is a form of talk therapy that has been practised for the past 30 years.
 Hence, it has been proven to be beneficial for :